Wuffalo/practice-notes/Notes.md

     auto check through FTP and compare lists of files. download if need be
     needs auth
+    ftplib
+        uses paramiko and pycrypto
+    pysftp

 24hour
     color buckets
     categories
+    exit if in use

 cron
     auto-schedule, hourly, daily of ftp-crawler